 To the large pot with the onions and mushrooms, add the remaining 3 cloves of minced garlic, 1/2 teaspoon of thyme, miso, salt, and the black pepper.
 Stir to combine, adding a splash or two of water to help dissolve the miso.
 Let this cook for a couple of minutes, while stirring.

-Add 4 cups of the veggie broth to the pot, bring everything to a simmer, and then stir in the cashew mixture from your blender.
+Add 4 cups of the veggie broth and the dried mushroom powder to the pot, bring everything to a simmer, and then stir in the cashew mixture from your blender.

 To a small bowl, add the arrowroot powder and the remaining 1 cup of broth, stir until the arrowroot is dissolved, and then add it to the large pot.
 Cook on medium heat for about 5 minutes, while stirring, until the Soup thickens.
 Don’t let it boil or you’ll lose the special healing powers of the miso!
 Now, it's ready.